runxiyu/powxy/README.md

 # Powxy &ndash; anti-scraper reverse proxy

-Powxy uses a SHA-256 proof-of-work challenge to protect upstream resources from scraper bots.
+Powxy is a reverse proxy that sits in front of your upstream service and enforces a SHA-256 proof-of-work challenge.
+The goal is to discourage scraping, as it becomes expensive for a client to perform en masse.

 ## Demo